 Dementia caregivers

 The single most leveraged dementia-respite move: enroll your loved one in a CMS GUIDE Model program if at all possible.
 Penn Memory Center (Philadelphia, 215-662-7810) and UPMC Division of Geriatric Medicine (Pittsburgh, 412-692-4200) are confirmed PA participants.
-The $2,500 annual cap applies only to Moderate and Severe complexity tiers, confirm tier before promising the benefit.
+The respite benefit is worth up to $2,625 a year, but only in the moderate- and high-complexity dyad tiers, so ask which tier your loved one has been assigned before counting on it.

-Memory-care AL respite stays are pricier (~$210–$280/night vs $185/night base) but offer secured-unit safety that general PCH/AL respite does not.
-Behavioral expression can lead some ADCs to decline a dementia respite admission, verify ADC-by-ADC dementia capacity before booking.
+Memory-care respite stays cost more than standard AL respite but offer secured-unit safety that general PCH/AL respite does not.
+Behavioral expression can lead some ADCs to decline a dementia respite admission, so verify each center's dementia capacity before booking.

-The Alzheimer's Association runs a 24/7 Helpline at 1-800-272-3900 and operates the Greater Pennsylvania and Southeastern Pennsylvania chapters (the latter renamed from "Delaware Valley Chapter" in January 2026) with caregiver support groups and education.
+The Alzheimer's Association runs a free 24/7 Helpline at 1-800-272-3900 and operates Pennsylvania chapters with caregiver support groups and education.
 (See the dedicated Dementia Caregiving in Pennsylvania (2026) guide for the full PA dementia-caregiver playbook.)

 I/DD caregivers, the ODP rail

 Caregivers of family members with intellectual or developmental disabilities (I/DD) or autism use a distinct respite system under the PA Office of Developmental Programs (ODP) within DHS.
 ODP administers four HCBS waivers, Consolidated, Community Living, Person/Family Directed Support (P/FDS), Adult Autism Waiver (AAW), each of which authorizes respite as a service.
-ODP respite has a 24-hour respite cap of 30 units (days) per individual per fiscal year, extendable by ODP Regional Office on case-by-case clinical justification.
-This is the source of the misreported "30-day cap" that sometimes shows up in general PA respite write-ups; it applies only to ODP, not to OLTL.
+ODP respite carries a cap of 30 units (days) per individual per fiscal year, extendable by the ODP Regional Office on case-by-case clinical justification.
+This is the source of the "30-day cap" that gets misapplied to CHC and OBRA; it applies only to ODP, not to OLTL.

-The 2026 ODP rate update (PA Bulletin Vol. 56, No. 10, March 7, 2026) set new Supports Coordination and Targeted Support Management rates effective July 1, 2026 for Consolidated, Community Living, and P/FDS Waivers.
-The rate update did not directly update respite service rates; ODP respite rates remain at the prior posted ODP rates pending a separate rate-bulletin cycle.
+A 2026 ODP rate update set new Supports Coordination and Targeted Support Management rates effective July 1, 2026 for the Consolidated, Community Living, and P/FDS Waivers.
+It did not directly change respite service rates; ODP respite rates remain at the prior posted amounts pending a separate rate bulletin.

 Kinship caregivers

-Kinship caregivers, grandparents 55+ and other older relative caregivers raising related children under 18 (or under 21 with disability), qualify for FCSP cash reimbursement up to $600/month under the kinship pathway.
+Kinship caregivers, grandparents 55+ and other older relative caregivers raising related children under 18, qualify for FCSP cash reimbursement up to $600/month under the kinship pathway.
+If the relative you are raising has already turned 18 and has a non-dementia-related disability, you have not aged out: Act 20 of 2021 carries that reader into a separate category covering an individual aged 18 to 59 with a non-dementia-related disability who lives with an older relative caregiver 55 or older.
 Respite for kinship caregivers means paid babysitting, day-camp tuition, after-school program fees, or paid family-friend respite.
 The KinConnector helpline (1-866-546-2111) routes kinship caregivers to FCSP for cash support and to OCYF subsidies for child-welfare-involved placements.

 Veteran caregivers

-Covered in §6 (Rail 6).
-Stack PCAFC + VDC + A&A as appropriate.
+Covered in §6 (Rail 6), which sequences PCAFC, VDC, and A&A and explains what to confirm with VA about the A&A pension calculation.
 PA county Directors of Veterans Affairs are the local front door; PA DMVA Office of Veterans Affairs at 1-800-547-2838.

-2026 PA respite cost benchmarks at a glance
+2026 PA respite care cost benchmarks at a glance

 Item Figure Source